certeu/morio/docs/docs/guides/contributors/docs/readme.md

 ```

-We have added the `contributors` tag to this page.
-Marking it as a page that is
+We have added the `contributors` tag to this page, marking it as a page that is
 relevant for Morio contributors.

 Tags are a way to group pages together that cover the same topic or category.